sosthenee/Football-computer-vision/README.md

 <h3>Circles extracted after filtration:</h3>

-<h5>The socks where also disturbing the process because they have the same color as the ball</h6>
+<h5>The player's socks where also disturbing the process because they have the same color as the ball</h6>

 <img class="fit-picture" src="circles.png" width="736" height="414">